Coronavirus spreads in Pennsylvania, as cancellations grow

 Pennsylvania confirmed more cases of the new coronavirus on Tuesday, as more schools canceled classes, travel or events.

-The state Department of Health reported another positive test for COVID-19, the sickness caused by the new coronavirus, in a resident of Montgomery County.
-That brings the statewide total to 11.
-That resident is hospitalized, as were at least three others who tested positive.
+The state Department of Health reported another positive test for the virus, in a resident of Montgomery County, as did the city of Philadelphia.
+That brings the statewide total to at least 11.
+A school in suburban Philadelphia also reported that a student has been sickened after their parent tested positive.

 A look at the latest developments in the spread of the new coronavirus in Pennsylvania: